Scheduled MonumentsWalesWat's Dyke: Section SSW of Wrexham Station, 130m Long

 What is Wat's Dyke: Section SSW of Wrexham Station, 130m Long?

-Wat's Dyke is a linear earthwork of Early Medieval date forming part of a substantial defensive boundary system in the Welsh Marches.
+Wat's Dyke is a linear earthwork of Early Medieval date forming part of a significant defensive boundary system in the Welsh Marches.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE191.

 What period does Wat's Dyke: Section SSW of Wrexham Station, 130m Long date from?